Vitols999/QMS-WIKI/DocFaqMaps.md

 A raster map requires a VRT file to display it in QMS.
 The location of a raster map is part of the information of the VRT file.
 The `gdalinfo` tool can be used to display this information in a readable way.
-Call the tool from the command line as follows:
+Call the tool from the commandline as follows:

     gdalinfo complete_path_to_vrt_file